adolgert/provda/docs/why.rst

    because it is human-readable, so there are entities, activities, and agents.
    There is a library, called `prov <https://github.com/trungdong/prov>`_, that implements the W3C PROV model.
 That's what we use under the hood.
+   The `prov <https://github.com/trungdong/prov>`_ library defines provenance in general.
+This library uses that to make a process-level set of assumptions.

 2. Every entity, activity, or agent has a unique identifier (id) constructed from two pieces, a domain and a name.
 The domain may be an application